ceng111

 • The lectures are not a voicing of the text material.
 They will cover aspect which are not covered in the course books or will put an emphesis on some of the aspects.

 • In the first part of the lecture the student is expected to gain a broad coverage of the introduced subjects mainly by him/herself.
 Internet search engines, encyclopedias are excellent sources for such broad-but-shallow information.
-As a part of the university education strategy students are expected to learn how to acuire and obtain knowledge directly by her/himself.
-Therefore if you are a student of the course do trace the terminalogy which is unfamiliar to you.
+As a part of the university education strategy students are expected to learn how to acquire and obtain knowledge directly by her/himself.
+Therefore if you are a student of the course, do trace the terminalogy which is unfamiliar to you.
 Make notes of it, and later during your selfstudy time eagerly consult the internet to get a grasp of the unfamiliar items.

 • The Laboratory study serves two purposes: